RuaraidhCurr/Notes/SalesForce/PD1 Notes/Development Fundamentals/Understand Execution Context.md

 *The apex code that you write is not always the only code that is executing*

 ### Methods of Invoking Apex
+To understand how this works, you need to know all the ways Apex can be executed.

 | Method            | Description                                                  |
 | ----------------- | ------------------------------------------------------------ |